Planetary Optimist

 Outcome

-Tested in Buffalo NY, USA and Poznań, Poland, providing data on habitat optimization, biodiversity speces in urban sites
+Tested in Buffalo NY, USA and Poznań, Poland, providing data on habitat optimization, biodiversity speces in urban sites.
+Public engagement requires different UX patterns than scientific tools.
+Hardware constraints significantly impact design decisions.
+Community partnerships are crucial for urban research projects.

 SOFTWARE: A platform for tracking and learning about urban pollinators.
 Designed to engage and educate the public, the platform offered real-time insights into pollinator activity and their habitats.
 To make exploration interactive, we introduced a citywide cycling route, connecting our sensor-packed planters in well-placed urban locations.
 Users could track biodiversity, join a gamified experience, and discover the crucial role of pollinators—all while biking through the city.